 c.
 Query the list of users from the Fleet Patching and Provisioning Client cluster.
-Run the following command:

 '''

 $ rhpctl query user -client client_name

 '''

 d.
 Delete the users listed in the output of the preceding command, as follows:

 Run the following command and specify the name of the user you want to delete and the name of the client: